quantmind/startup/jobspecs/full-stack-engineer.md

 ## Lead Full-stack Engineer

-The successful applicant will be part of the front-end team which is responsible for microservices serving both web applications as well as Restful APIs.
+The successful applicant will be part of the front-end team which is responsible for micro-services serving both web applications as well as Restful APIs.
 The role does not require strong dev-ops skills, however knowledge of best practices in continuous integration and deployment is beneficial.

 `<THE PRODUCT DESCRIPTION>`